Kb-Jr/Random-quotes-generator/README.md

  Generate random quotes and share to Twitter

 # About
-A single page to generate and display a Random quote fetched from a quotes API by clicking a button and also share on Twitter if logged in.
+A single web page to generate and display a Random quote fetched from a quotes API by clicking a button and also share on Twitter if logged in.

 ## Table of contents